How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 | Project Type | Full brand redesign |

-| Project Scope | Large |
+| Project Scope | Large (logo, website, print collateral) |

-| Client Readiness | Ready, has budget and urgency |
+| Client Readiness | High — has budget, urgency, and clear vision |

-| Red Flags | Aggressive timeline for scope.
-Solo client, single POC, potential for scope creep |
+| Red Flags | Aggressive 30-day timeline for full-scope rebrand.
+Solo client with potential for scope creep |

 | Recommended Next Step | Discovery call to align on phased delivery approach |